-To enable logging for all of the NetBackup processes that use legacy logging, you must create the log file directories that do not already exist, unless you use the Logging Assistant.
-For more information about the Logging Assistant, see the NetBackup Administrator's Guide, Volume I. The guide is available at the following location:
+These top-level directories can contain a directory for each NetBackup process that uses legacy logging.
+By default, NetBackup creates only a subset of all of the possible log directories (the bpbrm, bpcd, bpdm, and bptm directories).
+To enable logging for all NetBackup processes that use legacy logging, you must create the log file directories that do not already exist, unless you use the Logging Assistant.
+See more information about the Logging Assistant in the NetBackup Administrator's Guide, Volume I. The guide is available at the following location:

-See "Directory names for legacy debug logs for servers" on page 43.
+See "Directory names for legacy debug logs for servers" on page 44.

-See "Directory names for legacy debug logs for media and device management" on page 45.
+See "Directory names for legacy debug logs for media and device management" on page 46.